szczyglis-dev/py-gpt/README.md

 If enabled, model will be able to search the Web and get founded URLs list

+If enabled, model will be able to search the Web and get founded URLs list

+- `Enable: "web_index" command` *cmd_web_index*

+If enabled, model will be able to index web pages using Llama-index

+- `Auto-index all used URLs using Llama-index` *auto_index*

+If enabled, every URL used by the model will be automatically indexed using Llama-index

+- `Index to use` *idx*

+ID of index to use for web page indexing

 - `Model used for web page summarize` *summary_model*

 Model used for web page summarize, default: gpt-3.5-turbo-1106